merenlab/anvio/anvio/docs/programs/anvi-setup-scg-taxonomy.md

-This program **downloads and sets up the search databases used for the scg-taxonomy workflow** (from [GTDB](https://gtdb.ecogenomic.org/)) so that you can run %(anvi-run-scg-taxonomy)s or %(anvi-estimate-scg-taxonomy)s.
+This program **downloads and sets up the search databases used for the scg-taxonomy workflow** (from [GTDB](https://gtdb.ecogenomic.org/)) so that you can run %(anvi-run-scg-taxonomy)s and %(anvi-estimate-scg-taxonomy)s.
 This program generates a %(scgs-taxonomy-db)s artifact, which is required to run both of those programs.

-{:.notice}
 For more information on that workflow, check out [this page](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/)

-You will only have to run this program once per anvio installation.
+You will only have to run this program once per anvi'o installation.

-But why is this not done by default?
+Why is this not done by default?
 It just makes things easier downstream to build these databases with the DIAMOND installed on your computer to avoid incompatibility issues.
 Besides, it should take under a minute and is as simple as running

 {{ codestart }}
 anvi-setup-scg-databases